Multilevel ensemble Kalman filtering for spatio-temporal processes: Theoretical Results

-\begin{remark} The constraint $d\gamma_x +\gamma_t \ge d$ in Assumption~\ref{ass:mlrates}(iii) ensures that the computational cost of the forward simulation, Cost$(\Psi^\ell) \eqsim h_\ell^{-(d\gamma_x +\gamma_t) }$, is at least linear in $N_\ell$.
-Therefore, in view of Proposition \ref{prop:covcost}, the share of the total cost of a single prediction and update step assigned to level $\ell$ is proportional to $M_\ell \times \text{Cost}(\Psi^\ell)$.
-However, it is important to observe that in settings with high dimensional observations, $m \ge N_0$, the MLEnKF algorithm presented in the preceding section will need to be modified to be efficient in the non-asymptotic regime, i.e., when the accuracy constraint $\varepsilon$, relatively speaking, is large. \end{remark}
+} \end{theorem} The proof of this theorem is presented at the end of this section, and it depends upon the intermediary results presented prior to the proof. \begin{remark} The constraint $d\gamma_x +\gamma_t \ge d$ in Assumption~\ref{ass:mlrates}(iii) was imposed to ensure that the computational cost of the forward simulation, Cost$(\Psi^\ell) \eqsim h_\ell^{-(d\gamma_x +\gamma_t) }$, is either linear or superlinear in $N_\ell$.
+In view of Proposition \ref{prop:covcost}, the share of the total cost of a single predict and update step assigned to level $\ell$ is proportional to $M_\ell \text{Cost}(\Psi^\ell)$.
+This cost estimate is used as input in the standard-MLMC-constrained-optimization approach to determining $M_\ell$, cf.~\eqref{eq:chooseMlr}.
+However, it is important to observe that in settings with high dimensional observations, $m \ge N_0$, the input in said optimization problem needs to be modified accordingly, as then the cost on the lower levels will be dominated by $m$ rather than Cost$(\Psi^\ell)$. \end{remark}

-The next corollary states direct consequences of the above assumption which will be useful for later reference.